jayaseelan-james/clean-code/README.md

 - Neglecting clean code leads to failed redesigns, long delays, and endless cycles of messy systems.
   Clean code isn't optional—it's key to long-term success.
 - Attitude:
   - Code degrades not just from external pressures but from our own lack of professionalism.
 The real cause of messy code often lies within the developers themselves.
   - Just as doctors must refuse unsafe procedures, programmers must defend clean code, even against pressure, to act professionally and protect quality.
 - The Primal Conundrum: Making messy code to go faster is a false shortcut.
 Clean code is the only way to move quickly and meet deadlines without sacrificing quality.
 - Knowing clean code matters is not enough.
 Like art, recognizing good code doesn't mean you know how to create it—you must learn how to write it well.
-- Clean code comes from discipline and a developed “code-sense” that guides programmers to transform messy code into elegant, effective systems.
+- Clean code comes from discipline and a developed "code-sense" that guides programmers to transform messy code into elegant, effective systems.
 - What is Clean Code?
   - *Bjarne Stroustrup*: I like my code to be elegant and efficient.
 Code should be clear, minimal,